 Active investing and passive investing are two broad approaches to earning returns.

-In contrast, passive investing is all about taking a buy-and-hold approach, typically with an index of stocks.
-Passive investing avoids the analysis of individual stocks and trading in and out of the market.
-The goal of passive investors is to get the index’s return.
+In contrast, passive investing is all about taking a long-term buy-and-hold approach, typically by buying an index fund.
+Passive investing using an index fund avoids the analysis of individual stocks and trading in and out of the market.
+The goal of these passive investors is to get the index’s return, rather than trying to outpace the index.

 One of the most popular indexes is the Standard & Poor’s 500, a collection of hundreds of America’s top companies.
 Other well-known indexes include the Dow Jones Industrial Average and the Nasdaq 100.
 Hundreds of other indexes exist, and each industry and sub-industry have an index comprised of the stocks in it.
 An index fund can be a quick way to buy the industry.